AbiramiSukumaran/reverse-rag/README.md

 **Step 3:**

-Here is the code to configure the context, parameters and the prompt: reverse_rag.py in the 'Reverse RAG' folder this repo
+Here is the code to configure the context, parameters and the prompt: Reverse Rag.ipynb file in the 'Reverse RAG' folder this repo

 The response I received: response_sample.txt in this repo